What is epilepsy?

 How we can help

 You might want to talk to some other people with epilepsy.
 Epilepsy Action has an extensive network of branches and coffee and chat groups throughout the UK.
 These provide local support to people with epilepsy, their family and friends and carers.
+You could also join our on-line forum for people with epilepsy.

 Help from your local authority